Proof of the Riemann Hypothesis: Conclusion

 \section{Conclusion}

 In this paper we have proven the Riemann hypothesis, stating that the real part of all zero points of the zeta function is $\frac{1}{2}$, to be true.
-For this we have used the integral-representation of $\zeta(s)$ and solved the real part of the integral.
-Thereby, we could show, that $s$ must have a real part of $\frac{1}{2}$ for all $\zeta(s)$ to be zero.
+For this we have used the integral-representation of $\zeta(s)$, solved the integral and thereby formulated conditions for $\zeta(s)$ to be zero.
+Utilizing those conditions, we could show, that $s$ must have a real part of $\frac{1}{2}$ for $\zeta(s)$ to be zero.

-\section{Appendix 1}
+\section{Appendix}

 According to Gelbart et. al. (see [1]) $\zeta(s)$ and $\zeta(1-s)$ are connected by a function $G(s)$ via

 with